deadratfink/jy-transform/docs/USAGE.md

 - _*.js_ file
 - _*.json_ file

-Additionally, on API level to:
+Additionally, on API level to a:

-- a `stream.Readable`
+- `stream.Readable`
  - Serialized JSON and YAML
  - Requires `options.origin` property set
  - Reads as UTF-8
-- a `buffer.Buffer`
+- `buffer.Buffer`
- - Serialized JSON and YAML
+ - Serialized JSON and YAML only (no JS)
  - Requires `options.origin` property set
  - Reads as UTF-8
-- any JS `object` (actually, this means the reading phase is skipped, because object is in-memory already)
+- JS `object` (actually, this means the reading phase is skipped, because object is in-memory already)

 ### Transformation